Quick Summary of Demon Slayer Episode 9

 Good point!
 And, to his credit, Yushiro added that he, Tamayo, and Nezuko would take on Susamaru.

 Now something happened that we’ve never seen before.
 You know how Tanjiro’s technique can show him the precise angle and point to strike?
 It’s that spider-web/fishing line like thread.
-Well, he got that bead on “arrow man,” who used his power to slice it in two.
+Well, he got that bead on “arrow man.”
+Arrow Man sliced it in two.

 I didn’t know that could happen, did you, Irina?